 (a) On 20 December 2022, the Group has worked with Guangdong Utrust Investment Holdings Co., Ltd. ("Utrust Holdings") in using the small and medium banks development supporting Special Bonds issued by Guangdong Provincial Government to replenish capital of Guangdong Puning Rural Commercial Bank Co., Ltd. ("Puning RCB"), and entered into transaction agreements in relation to the transfer of the shares of Puning RCB ("Subject Shares") and the trust beneficial interest ("Subject Beneficial Interest") with Utrust Holdings.
 Based on the transaction agreements, the Group shall acquire, by tranches, Subject Shares and the Subject Beneficial Interest held by Utrust Holdings.
-The total consideration payable by the Group to Utrust Holdings for the acquisition of the Subject Shares and the Subject Beneficial Interest should in any event be capped at the Special Bonds principal and interest plus the corresponding taxes and fees, less the disposal proceeds received.
-As of 31 December 2024, the shortfall in the discounted value of the future cash flows of Special Bonds Fund that shall be obliged to pay under the transaction agreement less the corresponding asset values of Subject Beneficial Interest and the value of Subject Shares is RMB1.52 billion (31 December 2023; RMB1.30 billion).
+The total consideration payable by the Group to Utrust Holdings for the acquisition of the Subject Shares and the Subject Beneficial Interest plus the corresponding taxes and fees, less the disposal proceeds received.
+As of 31 December 2024, the shortfall in the discounted value of the future cash flows of Special Bonds Fund that shall be obliged to pay under the transaction agreement less the corresponding asset values of Subject Beneficial Interest and the value of Subject Shares is RMB1.52 billion (31 December 2023: RMB1.30 billion).